Group-10-Studios/Mission-Control/project_requirement/project-requirement.md

 - 3.1 External interfaces
 - Use cases in section 3.2

+**Nalin Aswani**
+- 1.3.2 Project Functions
+- Use cases in section 3.2

 ## Formatting Rules

  * Write your document using [Markdown](https://gitlab.ecs.vuw.ac.nz/help/user/markdown#gitlab-flavored-markdown-gfm) and ensure you commit your work to your team's GitLab repository.